sos011022/sos011022.github.io/_pages/about.md

 I am currently a M.S. student with the Advanced Computer Vision Laboratory (ACVLAB) at the Institute of Data Science, National Cheng Kung University (NCKU), Tainan, Taiwan.
 I am fortunately working with Prof. Chih-Chung Hsu.
 I have participated several projects which are related to CV/DL during my master program.

-I received his B.S. degree at the Department of Statistics and Information Science, Fu Jen Catholic University (FJCU), Taiwan, in 2023.
+I received a B.S. degree at the Department of Statistics and Information Science, Fu Jen Catholic University (FJCU), Taiwan, in 2023.
 I was advised by Prof. Hao-Chiang Shao.

 My research interests include: